 Massarelli’s Lawn Ornaments, Inc. v.
-Continental Studios, Inc. Lead counsel for leading provider of concrete statuary against entity accused of infringing the copyrights of multiple works.
-Successfully obtained favorable settlement with sculptor and major distributor accused of distributing infringing works.
+Continental Studios, Inc. Lead counsel for Massarelli’s in a copyright infringement matter relating to concrete statuary, successfully obtaining favorable settlement with sculptor and major distributor accused of distributing infringing works.

 Dr. Shira Miller v.
 Dr. Thomas Rohde.
-Lead counsel for Dr. Miller in a matter asserting plagiarism of Dr. Miller’s frequently cited medical article by Dr. Rohde obtaining damages and an agreement to destroy all copies of the offending article.
+Lead counsel for Dr. Miller in a matter asserting plagiarism of Dr. Miller’s frequently cited medical article by Dr. Rohde, obtaining damages and an agreement to destroy all copies of the offending article.